stijn-dejongh/lovecraft_public_domain/raw_converts/rw.md

 I knew; and I saw my old black cat dart past me like a winged Egyptian god, straight into the illimitable gulf of the unknown.
 But I was not far behind, for there was no doubt after another second.
-It was the eldritch scurrying of those fiend-born rats, always questing for new horrors, and determined to lead me on even unto those grinning caverns of earth&rsquo;s centre where Nyarlathotep, the mad faceless god, howls blindly to the piping of two amorphous idiot flute-players.
+It was the eldritch scurrying of those fiend-born rats, always questing for new horrors, and determined to lead me on even unto those grinning caverns of earth's centre where Nyarlathotep, the mad faceless god, howls blindly to the piping of two amorphous idiot flute-players.

   My searchlight expired, but still I ran.
 I heard voices, and yowls, and echoes, but above all there gently rose that impious, insidious scurrying; gently rising, rising, as a stiff bloated corpse gently rises above an oily river that flows under endless onyx bridges to a black, putrid sea.
-Something bumped into me&mdash;something soft and plump.
-It must have been the rats; the viscous, gelatinous, ravenous army that feast on the dead and the living.&nbsp;.&nbsp;.&nbsp;.
+Something bumped into me--something soft and plump.
+It must have been the rats; the viscous, gelatinous, ravenous army that feast on the dead and the living. . . .
-Why shouldn&rsquo;t rats eat a de la Poer as a de la Poer eats forbidden things?&nbsp;.&nbsp;.&nbsp;.
+Why shouldn't rats eat a de la Poer as a de la Poer eats forbidden things? . . .
-The war ate my boy, damn them all&nbsp;.&nbsp;.&nbsp;. and the Yanks ate Carfax with flames and burnt Grandsire Delapore and the secret&nbsp;.&nbsp;.&nbsp;.
+The war ate my boy, damn them all . . . and the Yanks ate Carfax with flames and burnt Grandsire Delapore and the secret . . .
 No, no, I tell you, I am
 not   that daemon swineherd in the twilit grotto!
-It was   not   Edward Norrys&rsquo; fat face on that flabby, fungous thing!
+It was   not   Edward Norrys' fat face on that flabby, fungous thing!
 Who says I am a de la Poer?
-He lived, but my boy died!&nbsp;.&nbsp;.&nbsp;.
+He lived, but my boy died! . . .
-Shall a Norrys hold the lands of a de la Poer?&nbsp;.&nbsp;.&nbsp;.
-It&rsquo;s voodoo, I tell you&nbsp;.&nbsp;.&nbsp;. that spotted snake&nbsp;.&nbsp;.&nbsp;.
-Curse you, Thornton, I&rsquo;ll teach you to faint at what my family do!&nbsp;.&nbsp;.&nbsp;. &rsquo;Sblood, thou stinkard, I&rsquo;ll learn ye how to gust&nbsp;.&nbsp;.&nbsp;. wolde ye swynke me thilke wys?&nbsp;.&nbsp;.&nbsp;.
+Shall a Norrys hold the lands of a de la Poer? . . .
+It's voodoo, I tell you . . . that spotted snake . . .
+Curse you, Thornton, I'll teach you to faint at what my family do! . . .
+'Sblood, thou stinkard, I'll learn ye how to gust . . . wolde ye swynke me thilke wys? . . .
 Magna Mater!
+Magna Mater! . . .
+Atys . . .
+Dia ad aghaidh 's ad aodann . . .
-Magna Mater!&nbsp;.&nbsp;.&nbsp;.
-Atys&nbsp;.&nbsp;.&nbsp;.
-Dia ad aghaidh &rsquo;s ad aodann&nbsp;.&nbsp;.&nbsp;. agus bas dunach ort!
-Dhonas &rsquo;s dholas ort, agus leat-sa!&nbsp;.&nbsp;.&nbsp;.
-Ungl&nbsp;.&nbsp;.&nbsp;. ungl&nbsp;.&nbsp;.&nbsp;. rrrlh&nbsp;.&nbsp;.&nbsp;. chchch&nbsp;.&nbsp;.&nbsp;.
+agus bas dunach ort!
+Dhonas 's dholas ort, agus leat-sa! . . .
+Ungl . . .
+ungl . . . rrrlh . . . chchch . . .

   That is what they say I said when they found me in the blackness after three hours; found me crouching in the blackness over the plump, half-eaten body of Capt.
 Norrys,